argus-authz/argus-documentation/source/pep/pips/common_xacml_profile_pip.rst

    -  **data type:** urn:oasis:names:tc:xacml:1.0:data-type:x500Name
    -  **multiple values allowed:** yes
    -  **description:** X.509 distinguished name of the authority(ies)
-      which issued the end-entity certificate.
+      which issued the end-entity certificate, included the Subject Identifier DN.
       The values are in RFC2253 format.

 -  The CA Issuer Subject Attribute